zmyer/orbit/orbit-actor-concept-distributed-transactions.md

 ----------

-Distributed Transactions in Orbit allow developers coordinate transactions between various Orbit actors providing full rollback support.
+Distributed Transactions in Orbit allow developers coordinate actions between various Orbit actors with the ability to rollback those actions in the event of a failure.

-For instance, if a developers wishes to deduct currency from a user and then grant an item and these actions happens in different actors, distributed transactions would allow the developer to rollback to currency deduction if the item grant failed.
+For instance, if a developer wishes to deduct currency from a user and then grant an item and these actions happens in different actors, distributed transactions would allow the developer to rollback to currency deduction if the item grant failed.